popeindustries/dvlp/README.md

 module.exports = {
   /**
-   * Transform file contents for file requested by the browser *
+   * Transform file contents for file requested by the browser.
+   * This hook is run after file read, and before any modifications by dvlp.
+   *
    * @param { string } filePath
    * @param { string } fileContents